 The 10-second takeaway

-For the quarter ended March 31 (Q4), Forest Laboratories beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q1), Forest Laboratories beat expectations on revenues and beat expectations on earnings per share.

-Forest Laboratories reported revenue of $1.06 billion.
-The 24 analysts polled by S&P Capital IQ predicted revenue of $1.02 billion on the same basis.
-GAAP reported sales were 7.2% lower than the prior-year quarter's $1.13 billion.
+Forest Laboratories chalked up revenue of $832.9 million.
+The 14 analysts polled by S&P Capital IQ looked for sales of $808.7 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.28.
 The 20 earnings estimates compiled by S&P Capital IQ forecast $0.09 per share.
 Non-GAAP EPS of $0.28 were the same as the prior-year quarter.
 GAAP EPS of $0.09 for Q1 were 57% lower than the prior-year quarter's $0.21 per share.